Are we witnessing the possible death of big booking platforms like Airbnb, Expedia, and Booking.com?

 However, this “agentic” future is not without its pitfalls.
 The industry’s biggest concern remains the AI hallucination, where an agent confidently recommends a business that is closed, a destination that doesn’t exist, or a price that hasn’t been updated.

-For the traveler, a failed AI booking creates a high-stress “uncertainty” that a standard website doesn’t.
-If the AI promises a pet-friendly room but the property backend doesn’t confirm it, trust is lost instantly.
-This makes data hygiene the new priority; if a property’s rules and details aren’t perfectly machine-readable, an AI agent might misinterpret them, leading to a disastrous guest experience.
+For the traveler, a failed AI booking creates a high-stress “uncertainty” that a standard website does not.
+If the AI promises a specific amenity like a pet-friendly room, but the property backend doesn’t confirm it, trust is lost instantly.

 The Fragmentation Wall